TheProParadox/tarflow_jax/README.md

 - [x] Implement Exponential Moving Average (EMA).
 - [x] Integrate AdaLayerNorm.
 - [x] Enable class embeddings.
-- [ ] Add hyperparameter and model saving.
 - [x] Use uniform noise for dequantization.

 ## Notes
 - The paper presents a promising generative modeling approach, but training is more challenging than implied.
   - Success depends on implementation details like attention mechanisms, requiring EMA and gradient clipping for stability.
-  - The provided hyperparameters did not yield strong results in our tests.
+  - The provided hyperparameters did not yield strong results in my tests.
-- The choice of quantization method remains unclear, as it affects both sample quality and model log-likelihood.
 - Training demands substantial compute resources.